suraim001/Capstone-project/README.md

-# This is a Capston project for the Docker course.
+# Deploying a fully responsive fron-end website for an educational insitute using Docker

 🌐 Project Overview
 This capstone project is a fully responsive, front-end website developed for an educational institution.
 It is based on a professionally designed template sourced from Envato Elements, which was customized and extended using modern front-end technologies including HTML, CSS, SASS, and JavaScript.